-42. When deciding whether to give a direction to admit evidence not previously served by either party, the members or Chair will consider the request in light of the overarching objective as well as the need to ensure the overall fairness of the proceedings.
-Their consideration will include the reasons as to why the evidence was not disclosed as agreed, and the admissibility of that material in line with Rule 57(1) and (2).
-Failures to adhere to Practice Committee directions (as opposed to the Standard Directions) are explained at paragraph 56 below.
+- 41. The registrant is expected to provide and serve their case three months after the disclosure of the GDC's case in accordance with Standard Direction 2 and this should include: - a copy of the evidence they are relying upon including the registrant's statement15 - expert report(s), and/or - any other documents to be relied upon at the factual stage. - 42.
+When Standard Directions 1 and 2 are not performed the members or Chair should have regard to Standard Directions 10 and 11.
+These state that where evidence is not served as required, it cannot be relied upon unless admitted by way of agreement or on application to the Practice Committee (at the substantive hearing or at a Preliminary Meeting). - 43.
+When deciding whether to give a direction to admit evidence not previously served by either party, the members or Chair will consider the request in light of the overarching objective as well as the need to ensure the overall fairness of the proceedings.
+Their consideration will include the reasons as to why the evidence was not disclosed as agreed, and the admissibility of that material in line with Rule 57(1) and (2)16.
+Failures to adhere to Practice Committee directions (as opposed to the Standard Directions) are explained at paragraph 55 below.